-15. EXTERNAL AUDIT COSTS
+14. EXTERNAL AUDIT COSTS

-The following costs were made in 2013-2014 by the external auditors Ernst and Young to carry out the audits on the Statement of Accounts for the CC.
+The following costs were made to the external auditors Ernst and Young to carry out the audits on the Statement of Accounts for the CC.
+A scale fee variation increase was agreed for work undertaken for extra work on the financial statements, financial resilience and dual role of the PCC and CC Chief Finance Officer in 2013/14.

-Planned Fees 2013-2014 £ Restated Actual Fees 2012-2013 £ Fees payable with regard to external audit services carried out by the appointed auditor for the year; Fees payable in respect of statutory inspections of the Financial Statements 20,000 20,000 Total 20,000 20,000
+Planned Fees 2014/15 £ Restated Fees 2013/14 £ Fees payable with regard to external audit services carried out by the appointed auditor for the year; Fees payable in respect of statutory inspections of the Financial Statements 20,000 21,085

-16. GRANT INCOME
+15. GRANT INCOME